grrrwaaa/courses/film6246/perception.md

 > VR is an immersive medium.
 It creates the sensation of being entirely transported into a virtual (or real, but digitally reproduced) three-dimensional world, and it can provide a far more visceral experience than screen-based media.
 Enabling the mind’s continual suspension of disbelief requires particular attention to detail...  - [Best practices, Oculus](https://developer.oculus.com/documentation/intro-vr/latest/concepts/bp_intro/)

 The closer we get to experiences we have every day (e.g. walking), the higher the risk of creating perceptual cues that do not match reality.
 This may be related to the *uncanny valley*.
+Characters not looking at you / not responding to you properly can be particularly disturbing.

 More abstract worlds are less likely to cause such conflicts; non-photorealistic environments in many ways have advantages.

-Characters not looking at you / not responding to you properly can be particularly disturbing.
+Overly realistic environments can also confuse immersants -- who may begin to expect that *everything* in the environment can be interacted with, and be disappointed when it isn't.

+Alternatively, let all things be interactive:

+<iframe width="640" height="360" src="https://www.youtube.com/embed/_TPXop3ONPk?rel=0" frameborder="0" allowfullscreen></iframe>

 **Muscle fatigue**

 > People will typically move their heads/bodies if they have to shift their gaze and hold it on a point farther than 15-20° of visual angle away from where they are currently looking.
 Avoid forcing the user to make such large shifts to prevent muscle fatigue and discomfort. - [Best practices, Oculus](https://developer.oculus.com/documentation/intro-vr/latest/concepts/bp_intro/)

 Keep most content at a comfortable viewing angle.
 It is uncomfortable to look up or down for very long, or to twist sideways frequently or for sustained time.

+> Don’t require the user to swivel their eyes in their sockets to see the UI.
+Ideally, your UI should fit inside the middle 1/3rd of the user’s viewing area; otherwise, they should be able to examine it with head movements. - [Best practices, Oculus](https://developer.oculus.com/documentation/intro-vr/latest/concepts/bp_intro/)

 And if you expect people to sit through the experience, remember that they will only rarely (if at all) see things behind them.